BYUComputingBootCampTests/makeTest/README.md

 pull request when its finished.
 So after a bit, check the Pull Request to see the results.
 It will have comments describing which parts of the test you passed.

-If you passed all of the checks, then congradulations!
+### If you passed...
+Congradulations!
 You've passed the Make test, and you have been certified by the BYU Computing BootCamp to have "Make" Knowledge.
 You should recieve an email with your badge contained inside.
 The Pull Request has a comment with the email that the badge was sent to, so if you didn't recieve it, check to make sure you entered your email correctly.
 Show off the "Make" badge to potential employers, or use it with other Computing BootCamp badges to gain the "Software Development Knowledge" badge!

-If you didn't pass, the Pull Request comments will let you know that you failed a check somewhere.
+### If you didn't pass...
+Don't worry, you'll get there eventually!
+You probably just have a small mistake.
 You might have deleted or renamed one of the passoff files, forgot to implement a function, or missed a bug in your code!
 Whatever it is, you'll have to make a few changes to your code and try again.
 Check in the Pull Request to see which part of the passoff you failed at, and then try to duplicate the results on your local machine (by looking at the pass-off workflow files).
 Compare your output on your machine to